-This 30-week class is for students in grades 9 & 10 to learn the fundamentals of writing a persuasive essay and of reading well.
+This 30-week class helps students learn the fundamentals of writing a persuasive essay and of reading well.
 The method is taken from The Lost Tools of Writing published by the Circe Institute.

 Students will learn to use the classical Canons of rhetoric.
 They will learn how to decide what to say, how to order their thoughts, and how to express those ideas.
 They will become familiar with the standard form of a five-paragraph essay and learn how to use literary tools to enhance their writing.
 They will also learn the basics of literary criticism by reading and analyzing great works of literature.
 Discussions on virtue and literary themes will help the student develop a taste for well-written prose.